eoinkelly/notes/ruby/what-makes-good-tests.md

 She just recommends the kinds of tests for each category of method - she doesn't say "write one test case for each of these"

-### should *every* public method be mentioned in the rspec doc output?

-* what about super simple ones that don't need tests?
-    * ++ makes the tests be better docs
-    * -- not very high-value tests for checking correctness of the module
-    * ++ does make you think about whether that method really should be public